compintell/Mooncake.jl/docs/src/index.md

 In order to provide a convenient exposition of AD, we need to abstract a little further than this and make use of a slightly more general notion of the derivative, gradient, and "transposed Jacobian".
 Please note that, fortunately, we only ever have to handle finite dimensional objects when doing AD, so there is no need for any knowledge of functional analysis to understand what is going on here.
-These concepts will be introduced here, but I cannot promise that these docs give the best exposition -- they're most appropriate as a refresher and to establish the notation that I'll use.
+The required concepts will be introduced here, but I cannot promise that these docs give the best exposition -- they're most appropriate as a refresher and to establish notation.
 Rather, I would recommend a couple of lectures from the "Matrix Calculus for Machine Learning and Beyond" course, which you can find [on MIT's OCW website](https://ocw.mit.edu/courses/18-s096-matrix-calculus-for-machine-learning-and-beyond-january-iap-2023/), delivered by Edelman and Johnson (who will be familiar faces to anyone who has spent much time in the Julia world!).
 It is designed for undergraduates, and is accessible to anyone with some undergraduate-level linear algebra and calculus.
 While I recommend the whole course, Lecture 1 part 2 and Lecture 4 part 1 are especially relevant to the problems we shall discuss -- you can skip to 11:30 in Lecture 4 part 1 if you're in a hurry.